 Overview

 MeetWith started because I got tired of paying for Calendly and wanted something that did exactly what I needed.
-I built it as a personal scheduling tool, then realized it could be useful to others, so I cleaned it up and open-sourced it.
+I built it as a personal scheduling tool, then open-sourced it on GitHub.

 The core idea is simple: connect your Google Calendar, define your available hours and event types, share your booking link, and let people schedule time with you.
-But the implementation has a lot of depth: timezone handling, multi-calendar merging, buffer times, booking limits, email confirmations, and AI-assisted content generation.
+But the implementation has depth.
+Timezone handling, multi-calendar merging, buffer times, booking limits, email confirmations, and AI-assisted content generation all had to work correctly.

 Core Features